danielmcheng1/drone/writeup.md

 * Live video feed

 ## 4. Flask Web Service
-After troubleshooting the photo caching issue described above, I had 1.5 days remaining to build the front-end web service in Flask.
+After troubleshooting the photo downloading issue described above, I had 1.5 days remaining to build the front-end web service in Flask.
 Given the tight timeline, I again winnowed down to the following  minimum criteria for completion.
 Note that this lists excludes automatic parsing / counting of cars within the images--as discussed before, this was a useful but not necessary feature of my envisioned service, and hence I chose to drop this so that I could deliver on the below essential features.
 * Automatic refresh of latest images from drone
 * Fast historical image browsing
 * Playback of historical images